Francesco Jerace: Biography

 He was born at Polistena in Calabria, in the Kingdom of the Two Sicilies.
 He trained locally under his grandfather, a sculptor, but moved to Naples where he frequented the Neapolitan Academy of Fine Arts under Tito Angelini.

 In 1878, he displayed sculptures of Eve and Lucifer and Guappatiello (Neapolitan Street Boy) in 1878 at the Neapolitan Exhibition.
-In 1880, he displayed sculptures of Victa (bust), Marion, and the Legionnaires of Germanicus at the National Exhibition in Turin.
+In 1880, he displayed sculptures of Victa (bust, allegory of a conquered, yet not defeated Poland under the partitions of Russia, Prussia and Austria), Marion, and the Legionnaires of Germanicus at the National Exhibition in Turin.

 The Legionnaire sculpture was interpreted by the critic Salazar as a response to the Hermannsdenkmal, then a recently erected monument in Germany to Arminius, the Germanic general that vanquished the Roman Varro in the Battle of the Teutoburg Forest.
 Germanicus was viewed by later historians as Augustus' response to the defeat as well as the loss of the legionary eagles, and called the Avenger of Varro.
 One soldier blows a horn, the other raises a flag, and the third inscribes on stone the defeated Germania; about them is the booty of war.
 The statue won first prize at Turin.

 In 1894, he displayed a sculpture of Vittoria Colonna at the Exhibition of the Brera Academy.
 In 1895, he displayed a controversial sculpture of Beethoven at the Venice International Exhibition.
 The sculpture, now in a cloister of the Music Conservatory San Pietro a Majella, depicts the composer reclining upon a large, rough rock.
 Restless, turning to the side, he peers to the distance with a composition on paper strewn on the rock.